AirmanKolberg/ADA-Minting-Calculator/README.md

 ## Steps to Take

+1. Whether it be `pip` or `pip3`, be sure to install all dependencies with a:
+`pip install -r requirements.txt`
-1. Run the `ada_supply.py` file in the Terminal emulator with either:
+2. Run the `ada_supply.py` file in the Terminal emulator with either:
    `python ada_supply.py` -or- `python3 ada_supply.py`

+###### *Note: If you do not wish to collect the data on the backend yourself, my `data.json` file will be updated on GitHub at least every 6 hours.*

 This script will, every 20 minutes, check how much ADA is in circulation, and then saves this data to a file called `data.json` for later retrieval by other apps.